 Step 1.
 Firstly, open the Device Manager.

 Step 2.
-Next, in the Device Manager window on your computer, expand the
+Next, in the Device Manager window on your computer, expand the Keyboards.

 Step 3.
-After that, right-click on the internal Keyboard and choose the
+After that, right-click on the internal Keyboard and choose the Disable option.

-How to Disable Laptop Internal Keyboard using Group Policy?
+How to Disable Laptop Internal Keyboard Using Group Policy?

 Using the Local Group Policy Editor, you can set your keyboard not to install the drivers.
 With the help of this, you can block your Laptop keyboard from reinstalling the drivers when you restart your device.

 Firstly, ensure that gpedit.msc only applies to Windows 11 Pro and Enterprise edition devices.
-If you are using Windows 11 Home edition, you’ll need to enable the Group Policy on your machine.
+If you are using Windows 11 Home Edition, you’ll need to enable the Group Policy on your machine.

 Then, do the following steps:-